Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/os/freertos_important_guidelines.md

 [TOC]

-This section has additional useful information related to FreeRTOS and its integration within MCU+ SDK.
+This section has additional useful information related to FreeRTOS and its integration within @VAR_SDK_NAME.
 **It also compares some key points and config in FreeRTOS vs TI SysBIOS RTOS which was used in previous TI SOCs and SDKs.**

 ## FreeRTOS configuration